ORNL-Fusion/ips-examples/README.md

-# ips-examples
+# ips-examples  on edison.nersc.gov

-##How to run "ips-hello-world" on edison.nersc.gov
+##ips-hello-world

 1. Request access to the ATOM project (both on github & at NERSC).
 2. Setup your run directory